LibreBlogOrg/LibreBlog/README.md

 **Installation steps**:

-1. Clone this repository.
+1. Clone/Download this repository.
-2. Inside the repository folder, run: `npm install`.
+2. (Optional) Inside the repository folder, run: `npm install`.
+Only run this if you want to install or update dependencies locally.
-3. In the previous step, the necessary scripts will be copied to the *dependencies* folder.
-4. Load the unpacked extension ([See how](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)).
+3. Load the unpacked extension ([See how](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)).

 ## How to easily test your website (and render LaTeX articles)